Amaptocare: Phase 2 (Civic Plaza)

-The second phase of the project was to be the sandblasting of the names of donors into the granite surface of Ballymun's Civic Plaza, and the installation of a 24 metre by 24 metre panel map of the area, with the site of each tree illuminated, and the "first 15" trees sponsored, one of each offered variety, planted around.
+The second phase of the project was the sandblasting of the names of the donors into the granite surface of Ballymun's Civic Plaza and the installation of a 24 metre by 24 metre panel map of the area with the site of each tree illuminated.
+The "first 15" trees sponsored, one of each offered variety, were planned to be planted around the map.
 The illuminated map was to be produced by Laurent Fachard, founder of Lyon's lighting specialist LEA studio.

-By 2008, it was reported that the second phase was delayed by discussions about Dublin's potential Metro link to Dublin Airport, a stop for which was planned to be located at the civic plaza.
-Residents and donors complained about a lack of information on the subject and project progress since the main tree-planting, and Ballymun Regeneration promised to hold meetings on update plans in the near term.
-By 2010, the artist expected to conclude the project by 2015 but as of 2017, the names on the plaza, and the map, were still pending.
-The artist commented in 2017 both "The Amaptocare work is not completed." and "I still hesitate to write that the work is abandoned." and stated that he was optimistic that the full project would be fulfilled, eventually.
+By 2008, it was reported that the second phase was delayed by discussions about Dublin's potential MetroLink to Dublin Airport stop, which was planned to be located at the former site of the Ballymun Shopping Centre.
+Residents and donors complained about a lack of information on the subject and project progress since the main tree-planting.
+Ballymun Regeneration promised to hold meetings on updated plans in the near term.
+By 2010, Gerz expected to conclude the project by 2015, but as of 2017, the names on the plaza and the map were still pending.
+The artist remarked that the amaptocare project remains unfinished, noting his heitation from declaring it abandoned.
+He stated that he was optimistic that the full project would be eventually fulfilled.

 The National Memory Grove

-A further community tree-planting project was proposed by locals, to be coordinated by Jochen Gerz and his team, as a memorial to the Ballymun Towers, the seven "signature" tallest of the Ballymun Flats blocks.
+A community tree-planting project was proposed by locals, to be coordinated by Jochen Gerz and his team, as a memorial to the Ballymun Tower blocks.
 To be named the National Memory Grove, this would have been a densely-planted hectare of oak trees.
-Land was allocated by Dublin Corporation on the road from central Ballymun towards Dublin Airport, and the first 40 sponsors secured, but the project did not go ahead.
+Land was allocated by Dublin Corporation on the road from central Ballymun towards Dublin Airport.
+The first 40 sponsors were secured, but the project did not get the green light.